What happens if someone has an accident in your car?

 Remain calm

 The moment the accident occurs, stop your vehicle and take a deep breath.
 Whether the accident is major or minor, emotions and adrenaline will likely be running high.
 The best thing you can do is remain calm.
 Assess the damage and address any imminent dangers (fires, other traffic, etc.).
+Then, if it is safe to do so, pull your vehicle over to the side of the road and turn your hazard lights on.
 If anyone is injured, call 9-1-1 immediately.

 Seek medical attention

 Your health and safety and the health and safety of those involved in the accident are the top priority.
 As soon as emergency services arrive, have yourself looked at by a medical professional.
 Even if you don’t believe you sustained any injuries, it’s important to get checked out.
-Sometimes injuries may not present themselves immediately or seem serious to you, but a medical professional may know better.
+Sometimes, injuries may not present themselves immediately or seem serious to you, but a medical professional may know better.

 Report the accident to the police

 Once you are in a position to do so, take the time to report the accident to the police.
-In Canada, drivers are legally required to report a car accident to the police if the damage to their vehicle exceeds $2,000 or if someone was injured in the accident.
+In Ontario, drivers are legally required to report a car accident to the police if the damage to their vehicle exceeds $2,000 or if someone was injured in the accident.
 It is best to contact the police within 24 hours of the accident.

 Gather evidence

-If you are physically able and only after you have been assessed by a medical professional, gather evidence before leaving the scene.
+Next, gather evidence before leaving the scene.
 Take photos and videos of the cars involved, as well as any traffic signs or lights.
 It’s also a good idea to take notes on the road and weather conditions that day.
 Evidence-gathering is important as once tow trucks and cleanup crews arrive, all evidence will be removed.
 The right evidence can help, whether you are filing a claim with your own insurance provider or fighting a claim brought against you by the other party.

 Exchange information with the other driver(s)